stanpak/auditking/README.md

 The main concern of the software developers is usually building the business logic that governs the business data.
 And additionally (and optionally) the interface(s) to interact with that business logic.

+Below are shown some common examples of such supportive functions (which are called **aspects**) and how they transect the Business Domain but still they are still decoupled in terms of code and the data.

 ![Examples of Aspects and how they transect the Business Domain but still they are still decoupled in terms of code and the data.](doc/Aspects-vs-Business-Domain.png)

 ### Aspects are of supportive role to business logic/data